Construction 3D printing: State-of-the-art research

 The majority of the projects have been focused on researching the physical aspects behind the technology, such as the printing technology, material technology, and the various issues related to them.
-COBOD International (formerly known as 3DPrinthuset, now its sister company) has recently led a research oriented towards exploring the current state of the technology worldwide, by visiting more than 35 different 3D Construction printing related projects.
+COBOD International (formerly known as 3DPrinthuset, now its sister company) has recently led a research oriented towards exploring the current state of the technology worldwide, by visiting more than 35 different 3D construction printing related projects.
 For each project, a research report has been issued, and the gathered data has been used to unify all the various technologies into a first attempt at a common standardized categorization and terminology.

 A French research and industrial ecosystem around XtreeE and partner labs has produced several peer‑reviewed contributions documenting materials, processes and structural design for concrete 3D printing.
 Early work reported a new UHPC processing route and demonstrated feasibility at architectural scale, followed by a widely cited classification of concrete 3D‑printing building systems.
 Subsequent chapters detailed large‑scale integrated formwork with UHPC and on‑site implementations for pillars and walls, and discussed pathways to industrialisation.

 On the structural side, researchers explored space‑truss inspired walls fabricated by robotic mortar extrusion, including free‑deposition printing on EPS supports and pavilion demonstrators, and analysed layer‑pressing strategies and buildability issues.

 Process control and rheology were addressed with new inline quality‑control methods.
-The so‑called Slugs‑test quantifies yield stress at the nozzle and has since been reused and recommended in international reviews, while broader quality‑assessment frameworks and computer‑vision monitoring were also reported.
+The slugs‑test quantifies yield stress at the nozzle and has since been reused and recommended in international reviews, while broader quality‑assessment frameworks and computer‑vision monitoring were also reported.
 A 2024 study consolidated online and inline measurements across scales, and a 2025 model quantified the impact of environmental curing on the strength of printed walls, showing losses up to about 30% without proper curing.

 First 3D construction printing conference

-Along with the research, 3DPrinthuset (now known as COBOD International) has organized two international conferences on 3D Construction printing (February and November 2017 respectively), aimed at bringing together the strongest names in this emerging industry to discuss the potentials and challenges that lie ahead.
-The conferences were the first of this kind, and have brought together names such as D-Shape, Contour Crafting, CyBe Construction, Eindhoven's 3DCP research, Winsun, and many more.
+Along with the research, 3DPrinthuset (now known as COBOD International) has organized two international conferences on 3D Construction printing (February and November 2017 respectively), aimed bringing companies like D-Shape, Contour Crafting D-Shape, Contour Crafting, CyBe Construction, Eindhoven's 3DCP research, Winsun, and others to talk about possible future issues.

 Along the 3D Construction printing specialists, there has also been a strong presence from the traditional construction industry key players for the first time, with names such as Sika AG, Vinci, Royal BAM Group, NCC, MYK LATICRETE, among others.
-A general idea emerged that the 3D Construction printing field needs a more unified platform where ideas, applications, issues and challenges can be shared and discussed.